UK braces for biggest day of strikes this winter

 Wednesday marks the first day of action by the National Education Union, which represents almost half the teaching workforce.
 The action will affect the vast majority of schools in England and Wales, with the NAHT headteachers’ union warning that many would close their doors rather than compromise pupils’ safety.

-Mary Bousted, joint general secretary of the NEU, said its members were “taking a stand” for a “fully funded, above-inflation pay rise”, adding that the government could not expect to avert strikes unless it brought forward concrete proposals to increase pay.
+Mary Bousted, joint general secretary of the NEU, said its members were “taking a stand” for a “fully funded, above-inflation pay rise”, adding that the government might not expect to avert strikes unless it brought forward concrete proposals to increase pay.

 Universities will also be affected, as lecturers represented by the University and College Union begin a series of strikes set to run over seven weeks at 150 institutions, in a long-running dispute over pay and pensions.